MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_summary.md

 ##### overwrite

-logical value.
+bool value.
 If True, an existing byGroupOutFile will be overwritten. overwrite is ignored byGroupOutFile is None.

 ##### use_sparse_cube

-logical value.
+bool value.
 If True, sparse cube is used.

 ##### remove_zero_counts

-logical flag.
+bool flag.
 If True, rows with no observations will be removed from the output for counts of categorical data.
 By default, it has the same value as useSparseCube.
-For large summary computation, this should be set to True, otherwise R may run out of memory even if the internal C++ computation succeeds.
+For large summary computation, this should be set to True, otherwise the Python interpreter may run out of memory even if the internal C++ computation succeeds.

 ##### blocks_per_read